Georgetown International Academy: Organization

 The school is governed by a school board of seven members, elected by parents of the students for a two-year term.
 The school is incorporated in Guyana and operates within the laws of Guyana.

 The curriculum is largely that offered by United States elementary, middle and high schools, with additions intended to assist pupils in understanding Guyana and Caribbean geography and history.
 Textbooks are current and are from major U.S. educational publishers.
 The school is fully accredited by AdvancED (Southern Association of Colleges and Schools (SACS)).

 Facilities

-The school is located at 9-10 Delhi Street, Prashad Nagar, Georgetown, and housed in three buildings, one of which is undergoing extensive renovation.
+The school's previous campus is located at 9-10 Delhi Street, Prashad Nagar, Georgetown, and housed in three buildings, one of which is undergoing extensive renovation.
 The small campus includes classrooms a science lab, a computer lab, a school library, art and music rooms, physical education and an assembly/lunch area.
 There are also two play areas including an early-childhood play center.

+As of 2023, the school has moved to a new campus near the Giftland mall.